 South Chaweng or the quieter Lamai are great places to stay on Koh Samui.
 You will find all sorts of accommodation here from budget hostels, private villas, and 5 star resorts.

 Visit Koh Samui during February through to April when the weather is hot, it rains very little, and there are less tourists.

 Explore Thrifty Family Travels for more ideas on where to go in Thailand.

-At the top of the mountain you can find two stupas dedicated to the late king and queen.
-As you make your way back down you’ll encounter an entire series of waterfall.
+At the top of the mountain, you can find two stupas dedicated to the late king and queen.
+As you make your way back down you’ll encounter an entire series of waterfalls.
 Some of the falls are small, others are large enough to climb and swim in the pools at the base.

 One of the best things about camping at Doi Inthanon is you don’t have to bring anything with you.
 Everything you need can be rented and the tents are already assembled- saving you the hassle.
 Definitely don’t leave Thailand without visiting Doi Inthanon National Park.

 Check out more Foodie Flashpacker adventures on Doi Inthenon National Park